 Welcome to class 6’s web page!

-Hello and welcome back for the start of another school year!
-I hope that all children, parents and carers alike had a fantastic summer.
+Hello and welcome back for the start of the Spring Term!
+I hope that all children, parents and carers alike had a fantastic festive break.

 Spellings and Times Tables.

 In Class 6 we have our spelling and times tables test on a Friday.
 This will be based on spellings given out each Monday and times tables (including divides) up to 12 X 12.
 Children should practise their times tables at multiple opportunities each day outside of school and also their spelling daily.
 A solid grasp of times tables will support and accelerate their learning in many areas of maths and will build their confidence in working with numbers.